 Let's be straight here - if you're chatting 'classic musicals', Miss Saigon has got to spring to mind.
-Which means we're even more excited to announce that...(drum roll)...it's BACK!
+Which means we're even more excited that it's BACK!
 It hasn't been in the West End for 25 years (when it had one helluva record-breaking run) but in the meantime the show's been busy, touring around 300 cities, playing in 15 different languages, and winning awards by the armful.
-Make sure you catch it when it lands.

 Sam Mendes makes Charlie and the Chocolate Factory the latest Roald Dahl classic to get a West End makeover.
 Boasting an incredible cast, this much-loved children's novel comes to life in all the sticky, sweetie splendour you could want.
 Grab your golden ticket now to join Charlie on this magical adventure and get ready to see sweet treats beyond your wildest dreams.